gxcsoccer/node-rpc/README.md

 node-rpc
 ========

-This is a rpc library base on nodejs.
+This is a rpc library base on nodejs